 So how do you get your product online and tap into that lucrative e-commerce market?

 It’s a totally valid option to only sell your stuff online.
 Or, online can be one retail channel of many.
 Either way, you’ll need a great e-commerce website.
 Some options are:

 • WordPress with WooCommerce.
 WordPress is one of the most widely-used content management systems on the web.
 By adding the WooCommerce plugin you can turn a WordPress site into a powerful online store.
 If you’re looking for a balance of affordability and flexibility — in other words, the ability to create a website that’s highly customised and professional but without too much initial outlay.

 • E-commerce website done for you.
-If creating a WordPress site yourself is still a bit too tech-heavy, you can go for the option above but with the help of a professional.
+If creating a WordPress site yourself is still a bit too tech-heavy, you can go for the option above but with the help of a professional or agency.
+At Bright Arts we specialise in creating beautiful Ecommerce sites for fashion brands.
 That way you still get the benefits of using WordPress and the WooCommerce plugin (like that they’re widely supported, and that any developer will be able to step in if you need future upgrades), but with all the design and development work professionally taken care of.

 • Shopify.
 Shopify has a huge user base.
 It’s easy to use because you can choose from and customise existing templates and build your store with very little technical expertise (customisation of HTML and CSS is also possible.)
 Shopify is a hosted solution, so it’s great for if you’re starting out and don’t mind paying a monthly fee.
 However, it’s simple to get started approach could cause serious SEO problems for your site — if getting found on Google is important for your brand, it’s worth bearing in mind.